qiencai/autocast/README.md

 When `enabled` remains `false` (the default), the logger is skipped entirely, so the stack can be used without a W&B account.

+## Running on HPC

+In the [Scripts](/scripts/) folders, slurm scripts can be found for running training and evaluation on the baskerville HPC.